Global coronavirus lockdown measures taken on non-validated data

 The above quotation could not be more accurate today.
 With some exceptions, the world has entered a dangerous phase where national and international health institutes have lost common sense.
 They are overrating their roles; thus, as a direct consequence, they are misinforming the governments they are supposed to serve.
 Harsh actions are undertaken with far-reaching effects based on assumptions and computer models.
 Decisions have been made in reaction to emotional calls from the public, which, in its collective anxiety, almost demands a state-led panic.

-We are now a couple of months into the crisis, and countries still lack reliable data on the frequency of the Covid-19 virus in a representative random sample of the general population.
-A fair question on that perspective is: based on which valid scientific data is it justified to order the closure of airports, forcing people into social lockdowns and shutting down economies?
-Where is the data to support these severe measures?
-Do the expected health benefits measure up to the dramatic consequences that will be felt for years to come?
-Most mainstream media collectively have forgotten to ask these questions.
+We are now a couple of months into the crisis, and countries still lack reliable data on the frequency of COVID-19 in a representative random sample of the general population.
+A fair question from that perspective is: based on which valid scientific data is it justified to order the closure of airports, forcing people into social lockdowns and shutting down economies?

 Stasi methods

-Police call centres are now answering calls from ‘worried’ neighbours that call to say their neighbour went out for a second or third time a day or that they hosted a group of friends at home.
+Police call centres are now answering calls from ‘worried’ neighbours who call to say their neighbour went out for a second or third time a day, or that they hosted a group of friends at home.
 In weeks, we created a global Orwellian society 2.0 where it is broadly accepted that the police will use drones to see if people obey the rules with speakers attached to warn people to go back home in their social lockdown.
 This is for our safety, of course.

 Do not let there be a misunderstanding when reading this article.
-The threat from this strain of coronaviruses is not denied; however, it must be seen in perspective.
+The threat from this strain of coronavirus is not denied; however, it must be seen in perspective.
 And, at least for the time being, panic must be doused.

 This means that 95% of people have nothing to worry about.
 From the remaining 5%, about one-fifth get thoughtfully or critically ill while over 80% recover; this means that from all the recorded cases, the mortality rate is now estimated between 2% and 3,4%.
 The WHO has communicated the last figure in the?
 Whether this final figure is ‘death by Covid-19’ or ‘with Covid-19’ remains unclear.
-That is quite an important distinction.
-Because not each member of the public is tested, the mortality rate is estimated by many scientists to be 1% or lower.
-By comparison, the case fatality rate for SARS was 10%, and for MERS, 34%.

 Testing method

-In reality, three months after the outbreak emerged, most countries cannot still test many people.
-To illustrate, the one situation where an entire, closed population was tested was from the Diamond Princess cruise ship and its quarantine passengers.
+In reality, three months after the outbreak began, most countries still could not test many people.
+To illustrate, the only situation in which an entire closed population was tested was the Diamond Princess cruise ship and its quarantine passengers.
 On 1 February, a passenger who had disembarked from the boat tested positive for the COVID-19 coronavirus.
-The ship was quarantined immediately after, with 3,711 passengers and crew members on board.
-Over the next month, more than 700 people on board were infected, and for weeks it dominated the news as it was the largest outbreak outside China.

-Formally there is no official test for SARS-CoV-2 available.
-The most used test is the polymerase chain reaction (RT-PCR) test, which can find viral particles in a person.
+There is currently no official test for SARS-CoV-2.
+The most commonly used test is the polymerase chain reaction (RT-PCR), which can detect viral particles in a person.
 Various scientific sources suggest that the test is only sometimes accurate, as was also proven in the Diamond Princess cases.
-It locates a coronavirus gene sequence and creates multiple copies that can be easily detected.
-Simply, it tests if a person has a concentration of a coronavirus, not particularly Covid-19.
-If one wants to try for Covid-19, an antibody test is required, and that is- yet to be broadly available on the market.
+It locates a coronavirus gene sequence and generates multiple copies that are easily detectable.

-As mentioned above, it is commonly known that multiple coronaviruses annually appear during the winter.
+As mentioned above, it is commonly known that multiple coronaviruses appear annually during the winter.
 Having said that, how inflated - and trustworthy are the daily updates on Covid-19 figures around the globe?
 Could this be why over 95% have cold and flu-like symptoms?

 Italy